lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To toggle your view of rulers press :kbd:`Control + Shift +R` or :menuselection:`View --> Rulers --> Rulers`.

 To bring up a window with properties of your document :menuselection:`File --> Properties`.
 The :guilabel:`General` tab shows metadata about the file including creation or modification time.
-The :guilabel:`Descrption` tab has fields to input title subject and keywords and lets you also put in comments.
+The :guilabel:`Description` tab has fields to input title subject and keywords and lets you also put in comments.
 The :guilabel:`Title` is where you can optionally put the title on.
 The :guilabel:`Subject` is a field to input the subject of the document.
 The :guilabel:`Keywords` is to input keywords on the document.
 The :guilabel:`Comments` is where you can have comments about the document.
 To embed any fonts you have in the document click the :guilabel:`Font` tab and check the :guilabel:`Embed fonts in the document` checkbox.

 .. image:: lowriter-doc-properties.png